david-beauchesne/FoodWeb-MultiStressors/fwms.md

 KC: Also, instead of "were simulated" I would mention what is computed, i.e. abundance at equilibrium for the three species so the reader know what you'll use in the following steps
 -->
-This resulted in a total of 930 unique pathways of effects for all motifs
+This resulted in a total of 930 unique pathways of effects for all motif positions
 <!-- KC: I wonder to what extent pathways of effects is clear at that point.
 May be worth saying what it is briefly (unless I missed the def above) and
 it is worth explaining here multivariate vs single pathways of effects!
 -->
-combined (food chain, competitive exploitation and apparent competition: 7 parameters, 127 pathways of effects; omnivory: 9 parameters, 511 pathways of effects; partially connected 5 parameters, 31 pathways of effects;
-disconnected: 3 parameters, 7 pathways of effects).
+combined (food chain, competitive exploitation and apparent competition motif positions: 7 parameters, 127 pathways of effects; omnivory motif positions: 9 parameters, 511 pathways of effects; partially connected motif positions: 5 parameters, 31 pathways of effects; disconnected motif position: 3 parameters, 7 pathways of effects).

 <!-- ~~~~~~~~~~~~~~~~~~~~~~ -->